 In the Peruvian Andes, the rainy season is from November to March, and the dry season is from April to October.
-The high tourism season coincides with the dry season.
+The high tourism season coincides within the dry season.

-Machu Picchu is in the cloud forest of the Andes, and, therefore, the weather is always warm and humid, with lots of mosquitoes and biting sandflies.
+Machu Picchu is in the cloud forest of the Andes, and therefore, the weather is almost always warm and humid, with lots of mosquitoes and biting sandflies.

 The rainy season is considered summer, while the dry season is considered winter.
 Temperatures year-round range from 7°C to 28°C (44°F to 83°F).
-I can say from personal experience that it feels hotter than that during the day!
 It’s just a few degrees warmer in rainy season and a few degrees cooler in the dry season.